 What We Do

-The Mission of the Center on Crime and Community Resilience (CCR) is to help disadvantaged communities by using research to support innovation of new policy solutions.
+The Mission of the Crime and Justice Policy Lab (CJP) is to help disadvantaged communities by using research to support innovation of new policy solutions.

 Many communities suffer from problems that cause sharp inequalities of opportunity: we have strong evidence that where individuals grow up directly influences their income, education, and likelihood of being involved in the criminal justice system, regardless of factors such as family history.